 To make explicit the processual component of SD offers new perspectives with respect to a number of very important conceptual issues.
-The following issues have been always powerful sources of problems and discussions.
+We do not intend here to be exhaustive, but the following issues have been always powerful sources of problems and discussions.
 And it will be useful to see how an explicit process approach can offer new insights.